 - Ground Cloves

 You can use either frozen or fresh berries in this pie.
 While it’s nice to use fresh ripe berries in the summer, there is nothing wrong with using frozen berries anytime of year!
 These days, frozen berries can be superior to some of the fresh super market berries you find, especially in the dead of winter.
 If using frozen berries, look for a good brand like Wyman’s or Cascadian Farm.

 If you are using frozen, let the berries macarate in the bowl with the sugar and spice for about 15 minutes.
 Whether frozen or fresh, make sure that the cornstarch/flour and the sugar has dissolved into the berries.
 You do this to ensure that there are no lumps of thickener in the pie.
 No matter what the time of year, lumpy pies are not in season.

 Make Ahead Steps

-As with most pies there are a few steps you need to complete to get to the finished pie.
+As with most pies, there are a few steps you need to complete to get to the finished pie.
 A lot of these components can be broken down into steps and done ahead of time.
-As always, I encourage you to make the pastry and roll it out ahead of time.
+As always, I encourage you to make the pastry and roll it out beforehand.
 The more time you give the gluten to chill out, the better your pie will be.